nationalarchives/design-system/src/styles/lists/index.md

 You can use a chip list to display a list of [chips](../typography/#chips).

 The chips in a chip list can be links and can also contain [chip icons](../icons/#chip-lists-with-icons).
+If necessary, the chips can be a plain style with no background.

-{{ example({ group: "styles", item: "lists", example: "chip-list", html: true, nunjucks: false, size: "xxs", openHTML: true }) }}
+{{ example({ group: "styles", item: "lists", example: "chip-list", html: true, nunjucks: false, size: "xs", openHTML: true }) }}

 ## Card lists